Find Affordable College Courses

 Washington, DC

-The excellent programs at American University helped the school earn the #3 place on this year’s ranking of the best accounting schools in District of Columbia.
-Located in the city of Washington, The American University is a private not-for-profit school with a large student population.
+A rank of #3 on this year’s list means American University is a great place for accounting students.
+Located in the large city of Washington, The American University is a private not-for-profit school with a large student population.

 While working on their degree, accounting majors at The American University accumulate an average of around $20,750 in student debt.